YoussefBenDhieb/CarND-Path-Planning-Project/README.md

 The prediction code is integrated in the behaviour planning (line 277 & 311).
 The main role of the prediction is to predict where the cars around the ego car will be in the future.
 #### Behaviour Planning
 The behaviour planning module (line 268 -> 350) is responsible for taking decisions.
 First, it checks if there is a car ahead and will adjust the speed (line 268 -> 292).
-Then, if there is a car ahead, it checks the cars around and takes the decision if it should change lane or not, and to which lane to go (line 294 -> 342).
+It loops over the sensor fusion data and checks for cars in the same lane or the in the target lane if we are changing lane.
+If there is a car ahead, and the distance between it and the ego car is less than 30m, the variables too_close and change_lane (which means we should change lane) are set to true.
+Then (line 294 -> 342), if there is a car ahead (too_close = true & change_lane=true), it loops over the lanes starting (prioritizing) by lane 0 and omitting the current lane.
+It checks if:
+* There is a car at the same level (within a distance of +/- 25m)
+* There is a car ahead (distance less than 30m) and its velocity is lower than the velocity of the car ahead of us
+* There is car coming from behind with a velocity higher than the velocity of the ego car I any of these conditions is true, the variable safe_lane_change will be set to false and the car will not change of lane.
+Else, it checks if the safe lane is adjacent to the current lane, if true, it sets the next_lane value equal to the safe_lane, sets the variable changing_lane to true (which means we are changing lane, we use is it later so that the car does not decrease its velocity when changing lane) and breaks the loop.

 #### Trajectory Generation
 The trajectory generation module (line 351 -> 464) generates a smooth trajectory according to the decision of the behaviour planner's decision and to the last 2 waypoints of the previous path.
 This module uses the spline.h file to generate trajectories instead of manually creating polynomials.
+It sets three waypoints (30m, 60m and 90m) ahead of the last two point of the previous path.
+Then, converts the xaypoints to the car's coordinate system, generates a trajectory and convert back the waypoints to the global coordinate system.
+Also, when generating waypoints, it take into consideration the target distance and compute the number of waypoints to be sent to the simulator accordingly.